aguilalv/nestsmart/sandbox/scratchpad.md

 - Add taxes calculations to asset
 	- Generic asset always assumes no taxes and sub-classes introduce taxes?
 - Add possibility of adding investment costs (at sub-class level?)
 - Add possibility of calculating IRR pre and post costs

+- Use PostHog to understand how users use the site/app, to run releases to selected groups, to run post usage surveys ...